 Fantasy Football: Regression Candidates Through Week 13

-The holiday season is awesome, but there is some sadness that comes with it -- when the calendar flips to December, the end of the NFL regular season is coming quickly.
-There are only four weeks left in the regular season, and there have been plenty of ups and downs.
-We've seen some truly great and not-so-great performances.
-Clever fantasy football owners are looking for opportunities to buy low and sell high on potentially unsustainable performances.
-We spend the entire off-season predicting what will unfold once the action starts, but we can now finally react to actual data and information.
+After 13 weeks of the 2019 NFL regular season, savvy fantasy football owners are looking for opportunities to buy low and sell high on potentially unsustainable performances.
+We spend the entire offseason trying to predict what will unfold once the action starts, but now we can react to actual data and information.

 By detailing both negative and positive regression candidates, the hope is that we will uncover some of the truths behind what we've seen so far this year.

 Kyler Murray, QB, Arizona Cardinals

 It's been a strong rookie season for Kyler Murray, who currently clocks in as QB6 this year.
 Unfortunately, the advanced metrics and the fantasy playoffs may not go so well.

 While he maintains a high ranking from a fantasy perspective, this performance has been built on his rushing, not his passing.
 Among quarterbacks with 150 or more drop backs, Murray ranks a lowly 26th (out of 35) with a Passing Net Expected Points (NEP) mark of 0.02.

 The schedule is brutal as you advance into your fantasy playoffs -- the Pittsburgh Steelers, his opponent this week, have 29 takeaways in 2019, and they've allowed the fourth-fewest fantasy points to opposing quarterbacks.

 After a disappointing Week 13 loss to the Houston Texans -- which really wasn't as close as the 28-22 score indicated, as the Pats scored two meaningless touchdowns down 28-9 -- the Brady boo-birds are getting louder and louder.